This blog post has been updated by Kristina Rust, Career Consultant on November 7, 2024 for relevancy, inclusivity, and formatting.

 Lastly, stay organized.

 Additionally, many popular job search engines have a “saved search” function that can be utilized to decrease time spent adding filters to your search.
-Doing what you can to automate the process will help save time, conserve energy, and stay motivated.
+Doing what you can to automate the process will help save time, conserve energy, and help you stay motivated.

 Conclusion